PNR South Long Haul

 The PNR South Long Haul, also known as the PNR Bicol, is a proposed inter-city rail line project in southern Luzon, Philippines.
-It is part of the larger Luzon Rail System, a network of long-distance standard-gauge lines being built by the Philippine National Railways throughout Luzon.
+It is part of the larger Luzon Rail System, a network of long-distance standard-gauge lines being built by the Philippine National Railways (PNR) throughout Luzon.
 It is one of the two lines to reconstruct the historic PNR South Main Line, along with the electrified North–South Commuter Railway South section to Calamba, Laguna.

 The line will initially begin at Banlic station in Calamba, Laguna and terminate at Daraga, Albay.
 It would have also plan an additional extensions, infill stations, and branch lines.
 The masterplan line shall connect passengers from Sucat station in Muntinlupa to either the Batangas International Port, Legazpi, Albay, or Matnog, Sorsogon.
 Freight trains will also serve the line and there will be an eventual extension of the line to the Port of Manila.

 The project was estimated to cost ₱175 billion (US$3.45 billion) and financing for the line was originally supposed to be supported by Chinese official development assistance, which was later withdrawn in 2023.
 Construction for the line has been postponed for various reasons.
 The line was to be partially operable between San Pablo and Lucena by 2025, and the first phase between Banlic and Daraga would be fully opened by 2027.
-After China's withdrawal of loans, the government is still waiting to find new sources of financing and have discussions with other countries, with relocation of informal settlers still being finalized as of 2025.
+After China's withdrawal of loans, the government is still waiting to find new sources of financing and have discussions with other countries.
+As of 2025, pre-construction work is still in progress.